RMichae1/gene_fusion/README.md

 Using conda for starseqr greatly simplifies the installation process and required dependencies.

 starseqr_requirements.txt - contains requirements for the conda environment

+## FusionMap

+FusionMap is a fusion caller tool and part of the oshell suite.
+This is a Windows.exe tool, which can be run in the mono environment on Linux.
+This is the tool which the others are compared to.

+FusionMap_options.txt - contains the specified options for the run of fusionmap

+FusionMap.sh - Boilerplate Code that creates a config and command to run FusionMap from specified parameters